• Why Us

 One other note – until recently, you couldn’t add media (pictures or videos) to follow up tweets in a thread.
 That changed recently as well.

-Bringing us to reason number 3 to use Publer as your third-party social media scheduling tool:
+Which brings us to reason number 3 to use Publer as your third-party social media scheduling tool:

 Not much to say here other than that it’s nice to work with a tool that’s regularly getting new functionality added to it.